Webinar report: Internal Comms @ fast growing companies

 There's definitely something in it for growth within teams.
 When new departments come into existence, that means that maybe other departments get rid of resource issues or maybe they can do things that they didn't or couldn't do before.
 And that can also be really good for rolls.

 Amanda Steel: A hundred percent.
 There's a great article.
 It's a couple of years old now, but I go back to it every once in a while.
 It’s called “How to give away your Legos” and it's about how to get people comfortable with the fact that their rules are going to change over time and the mindset that goes into it.
 It really compliments what you just said there.

 Jonathan Davies: Awesome.
 Ben has a really cool question.
 One that I've actually experienced before, so I'm very curious to hear your opinion on this.
 Ben says “I'm responsible for employee engagement recognition, employer branding, and people communications, much of our communications get slowed down with corporate marketing, wanting to review.
 Is this something worth pushing back against, or should this be considered an asset?”

 Amanda Steel: It's a good question.
 You want the alignment?
 Because if you're pushing ahead just without it, if you don't have the buy in from the corporate marketing, there's only going to be more roadblocks put up over time.
-So it's worth taking a little bit of a slow approach to, “if you're finding, you're getting a lot of resistance, embrace that slowness and figure out how you can get on the same page to speed things up”.
+It's worth taking a little bit of a slow approach to, “If you're finding, you're getting a lot of resistance, embrace that slowness and figure out how you can get on the same page to speed things up”.
 Because they've got their own work to do, you've got your own work to do.
 How do you make sure you're eliminating roadblocks together?